 “A lot of people are really struggling right now and that’s understandable,” says Michelle Fingerman, director of National Child Abuse Hotline & School Based programs at ChildHelp.
 “Stress is compounded because of the virus and people having less access to the outside world.
 Parents and guardians are juggling a lot right now – job loss, reduced hours, working from home, schooling children at home and lack of adequate childcare options.”

 “Unfortunately, this can create a pressure-cooker situation and put some children at risk of abuse.”

-Even more alarming is that emergency departments across the country are reporting a rise in severe injuries from child abuse.
+While this change in calls is concerning, it’s even more alarming that emergency departments across the country reported a substantial rise in severe injuries from child abuse throughout the year.

 Suspected child abuse: Signs to look for

 Right now, neighbors, extended family members and family friends play a more critical role than ever in helping children at risk of child abuse and parents in need of support.
 Officials encourage adults to be on the lookout for any of these red flags that may indicate child abuse: